abdulsalaam/tulip/README.md

 There are three types of agents active in our stock market simulation:
 * the stock exchange
-* brokers
+* the brokers
-* clients
+* the clients

 The stock exchange communicates with one or serveral brokers.
 Similarly, each broker communicates with one or several clients.

-The agents exchange various type of information such as purchase/sell orders or market states.
+The agents exchange various types of information such as purchase/sell orders or market states.

 ## Architecture

-The architecture of the program consist of three layers.
+The architecture of the program consists of three layers.

 ### Sockets